miravassor/push_swap/README.md

 ## Usage
 - Compile with `make`
 - Run the program with a list of integers, like `./push_swap 2 1 3 6 5 8`, to get the sorting instructions.
 - Compile the checker with `make bonus` to validate the sorting steps.
-Use it by running ./checker 5 1 9, then input operations (e.g., sa), and finish with ctrl-d to check the result.
+Use it by running (e.g., ./checker 5 1 9), then input operations (e.g., sa), and finish with ctrl-d to check the result.

 ## Requirements
 - Make